finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Delete executions

-Delete one or more executions from a transaction portfolio
+Delete one or more executions from a transaction portfolio.

 ### Example
 ```java